pygame/pygame/docs/reST/ref/mask.rst

       the next one (``W`` to ``2 * W - 1``).
 This is repeated until it finds a point of intersection or the entire overlapping area is checked.

-      :param Mask othermask: the other mask to overlap with this mask
+      :param Mask other: the other mask to overlap with this mask
-      :param offset: the offset of ``othermask`` from this mask, for more details refer to the :ref:`Mask offset notes <mask-offset-label>`
+      :param offset: the offset of ``other`` from this mask, for more details refer to the :ref:`Mask offset notes <mask-offset-label>`

       :returns: point of intersection or ``None`` if no intersection